cypheir/ds3_ce/README.md

 ~ Right clicking the icon in the system tray will provide certain options.

-~ Ctrl+Sh+Esc (While DS3 is focused) opens control customizations window.
+~ Ctrl+Sh+F1 (While DS3 is focused) opens control customizations window.

-~ Ctrl+Esc (While DS3 is focused) reloads the hotkey app.
+~ Ctrl+F1 (While DS3 is focused) reloads the hotkey app.
 Useful if something is glitched.